 Once you join a host agency, you’ll want to dive into training.
 There is a lot to learn...
 You’ll want to learn the lingo (like what a DMC is), as well as the basics of how to make a booking.
 By the way, training as a travel advisor is ongoing.
 Even experienced travel advisors participate in ongoing training to stay in-the-know.
 We love that working as a travel advisor is one of the best roles to be a professional life-time learner.

-Fora offers extensive travel agent training (taught by experienced travel pros at the forefront of the industry) and travel agent certification.
+Fora offers an extensive catalog of travel agent classes (taught by experienced travel pros at the forefront of the industry) and travel agent certification.

 "If I had to describe Fora's training program in one word, it would be robust," Fora Advisor Caroline Weilert said.
 "I love that Fora considers all angles related to training - business planning, destination overviews, hotel spotlights, mentorship programs, supplier overviews – and that it provides webinars, live trainings, recordings and best of all, access to the entire supplier community.
 Everyone at Fora is a learner and a trainer because we all have different types of knowledge to share with each other."

-It's worth noting the our training is also flexible: it is offered online and you can take it at your own pace.
+It's worth noting that our training is also flexible: it is offered online and you can take it at your own pace.

 "Fora's self-paced training program was a game-changer," Fora Advisor Timadge Berkhadley said, explaining that it complemented her role as a mom and her other career as well.
 "Juggling other commitments, I could learn at my own speed, yet the content was rich and comprehensive.
 This empowered me to confidently navigate my client calls, feeling well-equipped with the knowledge to succeed."